-VIRTUE (Virt): This represents the acceptability of a character's actions, based on the norms of the age and the general strictures of the Church.
+VIRTUE (Virt): This represents the acceptability of a character's actions, based on the norms of the age and the guage for both religious and intellectual activity.

 SPEAK COMMON (SpkC): This represents a character's skill in speaking, including the ability to "fast-talk" someone, as well as the ability to say things diplomatically.
 For simplicity, characters are assumed to know the local, everyday language (in Darklands this is usually German).